ledlaux/pikoPD/docs/manual.md

       ]
     }
 ```
 The CNY70 is a short-range reflective optical sensor (often called an optoisolator or phototransistor).
-Unlike a button that you physically click, this sensor detects how close an object is by bouncing light off it.

-The sensor contains two main parts inside its square plastic housing:
+Sensor contains two main parts inside its square plastic housing:

-- Infrared (IR) Emitter: An LED that constantly sends out invisible light.
+- Infrared (IR) Emitter – An LED that continuously emits invisible infrared light
-- Phototransistor (Receiver): A light-sensitive component that "looks" for that IR light.
+- Phototransistor (Receiver) – A light-sensitive component that detects reflected IR light

 When you place a finger or an object in front of the sensor (within a few millimeters), the IR light reflects off the object and hits the receiver.
 The sensor then outputs a voltage based on how much light was reflected.

-There are many tutorials in the internet which shows different ways how to wire that thing.
+Since the CNY70 is produced by multiple manufacturers, many wiring variations and tutorials are available online.

-To read this device connect it to the ADC pin and add `[r cny@hv_param] ` object in the PD patch.
+To use this sensor in a PD patch, connect its output to an ADC pin and add `[r cny @hv_param]` object.

 # Polyphonic input